 - Specific exceptions to authorization limits that would normally be covered under the definitions of operating expenditures are defined in the Signing Authority Exceptions (Appendix 514-C).

 - All non-compliant transactions will be submitted to the Secretary-Treasurer.
 All non-compliant transactions must adhere to the following signing authority limits:

 - Up to $500,000: Secretary-Treasurer

 - Up to $2,500,000: Superintendent

 - Satisfactory evidence will be provided to assist the designated signing authority with approving expenditures.
 This includes supporting materials which are intended to convey evidence of receipt (e.g., packing slips).
 In cases of prepayment, supporting documentation must be provided, and payment terms must comply with any contract or agreement in place.

-- Payment of invoices within five per cent or $5,000, whichever is lower, of an approved value (contract, written agreement) is considered authorized, upon verification of receipt of goods.
+- Payment of invoices within five per cent or $5,000, whichever is lower, of an approved value (contract, purchase order, written agreement) is considered authorized, upon verification of receipt of goods.
 Payments exceeding this threshold require additional authorization as per the Signing Authority Matrix (Appendix 514-A).

 - Commitments and transactions will not be processed that are not approved in accordance with this Administrative Procedure.